 The surreal nightmare of internationally-acclaimed artist and professor Steve Kurtz began when his wife, Hope, died in her sleep of heart failure.
 Medics arrived, became suspicious of Kurtz's art, and called the FBI.
 Within hours the artist was detained as a suspected "bioterrorist", as dozens of agents in Hazmat suits sifted through his work and impounded his computers, manuscripts, books, cat, and even his wife's body.
 Today Kurtz and his long-time collaborator Dr. Robert Ferrell, former Chair of the Genetics Department at the University of Pittsburgh Graduate School of Public Health, await a trial date.Written by

-Official Selection, Locarno International Film Festival, 2007 See more »
+Official Selection and World Premiere, Sundance International Film Festival, 2007 See more »

 Like many an unfortunate drama, the story begins with a death.
 Steve Kurtz called 911 early on the morning of May 11th, after his wife suffered cardiac arrest and died in her sleep.
 When police arrived on the scene they saw not a 45-year old woman claimed well before her time, but rather petri dishes and sophisticated scientific equipment...

 I came to this because its folded.
 It is consists of some unsophisticated notions about "them" corrupting food, some art about it, deliberately folded into the artifacts, a documentary about the making of that art, a profile of the artist, outside the documentary, a story of how "they" interpret the art as a murder plot and a documentary of that story.

 And it has Tilda Swinton whose presence usually signals something profound.

 But the film is too clumsy to do its work.
 You can roughly get the facts.